rmarx/h2push-thedetails/post.md

 ![Pushing warm connections with caching](images/9_warmconnectionscached.png)
 <div class="caption">Figure 9: Pushing can look very different over warm connections and/or with cached critical resources</div>

 This "wealth of options" becomes even larger if we start **prefetching** assets for future page loads, as more will be cached and we need to go further and further down the dependency graph for push.
-To make optimal use of this scheme, we do need to employ some good **prediction algorithms**.
-For some sites this will be trivial (Amazon's product list will probably lead to a detail view somewhere down the line), but other sites might need to use a RUM-based statistical/machine learning system to predict where users will go.
+To make optimal use of this prefetching scheme, we do need to employ some good **prediction algorithms**.
+For some sites this will be trivial (Amazon's product list will probably lead to a detail view somewhere down the line), but other sites might need to use a statistical/machine learning system to predict where users will go.
 This can of course have deep integrations with the already discussed [RUM-controlled push scheme][akamaiAutomatingRUM].

 [comment]: <> (SPA code splitting (lazy load of routes + prediction = bingo!))